houzyk/thephilosophicalcode/OneByteAtAAtime/OneByteAtATime.md

 # One Byte at a Time

 Have you ever considered the complexity of problem-solving and the quest for knowledge in our increasingly evolving world?
 Computational thinking is a relatively new field that's based on the principles of computer science, but it has become a potent framework that may revolutionize the way we make sense of the complexities of our existence.
 How do we create algorithms to solve a problem?
 Then, how do we know that the solution is really effective?
-Even if we are certain that the solution will work, how can we instruct a computer to effect it?
+Even if we are certain that the solution will work, how can we instruct a computer to execute it?

-Fun fact - If you had a hard time contemplating over any of these questions, you might actually be doing philosophy.
+Fun fact - If you had a hard time contemplating any of these questions, you might actually be doing philosophy.

 By combining the principles of computer science with the insights of philosophy, we will take a look at some intriguing parallels between them and we will explore the philosophy of computational thinking, progressively revealing the deeper meanings of its applications.